 Staff Member Responsibilities

 In addition to writing the above-referenced letter of resignation and providing the adequate period of notice prior to resignation, staff members must return all Berklee-issued property to their manager on or before the last day of employment.
 This includes Berklee identification badges; keys to any Berklee property, offices, and/or storage; any uniforms, paperwork, and/or documents; and/or any Berklee-issued phones, computers, laptops, tablets, or other electronic devices.
-Return of any and all secure data software authorizations and/or hardware keys must be coordinated through the Office of Technology Resources.
+Return of any and all secure data software authorizations and/or hardware keys must be coordinated through Technology Resources.

-Staff members are encouraged to schedule an exit interview with their respective human resources business partner.
+Staff members are encouraged to schedule an exit interview with their respective Human Resources business partner.
 During the exit interview, staff members will be provided with information related to continuation of benefits, employment verification, and/or any other pertinent information.
 In addition to the exit interview, departing staff members will also be provided with an electronic exit survey for completion.

 Staff members who voluntarily leave Berklee will receive their last paycheck consistent with the regularly scheduled payroll cycle.
 A staff member’s final paycheck will include pay for hours worked or regular salary through the final day of employment, as well as any unused, accrued paid time off (PTO).

-Eligibility for Re-employment
+Eligibility for Reemployment

 The rehire of a former employee is subject to all Berklee policies and procedures that are specified in the Human Resources Policy Manual, including, but not limited to, hiring practices, background and criminal offender record screening, immigration, and references.
 An applicant’s previous employment at Berklee and/or resignation circumstances will be evaluated to determine eligibility for reemployment based on the following guidelines:

-- Not eligible: Staff members who are involuntarily terminated or voluntarily resign, or otherwise separate from Berklee due to one or more of the following reasons shall not be eligible for reemployment: illegal activity, gross or willful misconduct, workplace violence, falsification of documents (applications for employment, reimbursements, etc.), or any other serious actions or conduct which management deems to be a terminable offense which renders one ineligible for reemployment.
+- Not eligible: Staff members who are involuntarily terminated or voluntarily resign, or otherwise separate from Berklee due to one or more of the following reasons shall not be eligible for reemployment: illegal activity, gross or willful misconduct, workplace violence, falsification of documents (applications for employment, reimbursements, etc.), or any other serious actions or conduct which management deems to be a terminable offense, which renders one ineligible for reemployment.

-Note: Conditional eligibility for reemployment does not apply to staff members who are terminated as the result of a position elimination, reduction in force, job restructuring, general reorganization, or other causes which are unrelated to a staff member’s performance, conduct, or voluntary resignation.
+Note: Conditional eligibility for reemployment does not apply to staff members who are terminated as the result of a position elimination, reduction in force, job restructuring, general reorganization, or other causes that are unrelated to a staff member’s performance, conduct, or voluntary resignation.